 What is a customer engagement platform?

 A customer relationship management (CRM) system is a software tool that tracks and manages every interaction between your company and your potential or existing customers.
 A customer engagement platform also tracks customer interactions but has a newer, customer-first approach.
-While CRMs have traditionally focused on gathering customer data, a CEP takes this data and looks for ways to engage customers at every touchpoint throughout the customer journey.
+While CRMs have traditionally focused on gathering customer data, customer engagement tools take this data and looks for ways to engage customers at every touchpoint throughout the customer journey.

 How customer engagement platforms benefit different teams within your company

 There are many sides to customer engagement.
 At any given business, multiple teams are involved in and stand to gain from a tighter engagement strategy.
 Here's how customer engagement software can benefit the different teams in your organization.